auth0/docs/articles/connections/passwordless/_introduction.md

 # Passwordless Authentication

-Passwordless connections in Auth0 allow users to login without the need of a password.
-This can vastly improve the user experience (especially on mobile applications) because users only need their <% if (withFingerprint) { %> email address, phone number or fingerprint <% } else { %> email address or phone number <% } %> when they register for your application.
-In addition to that they don't need to remember any password (no more reset/forgot password or using the same password everywhere).
+Passwordless connections in Auth0 allow users to login without the need to remember a password.

+This improves the user experience, especially on mobile applications, since users will only need an <% if (withFingerprint) { %> email address, phone number or fingerprint <% } else { %> email address or phone number <% } %> to register for your application.

+Without passwords, your application will not need to implement a password-reset procedure and users avoid the insecure practice of using the same password for many purposes.

-And this also means that the email address or phone number used for authentication is automatically validated because they just used it to sign up and authenticate.
+In addition, the credential used for authentication is automatically validated since the user just entered it at sign-up.

 ## Configuration

-These connections work by using an authentication channel like <% if (withFingerprint) { %> SMS, e-mails or Touch ID <% } else { %> SMS or e-mails <% } %>.
-Each of those can be configured in the dashboard under [Connections > Passwordless](${uiURL}/#/connections/passwordless).
+These connections use an authentication channel like <% if (withFingerprint) { %> SMS, e-mail or Touch ID <% } else { %> SMS or e-mail <% } %>.
+Each of these channels can be configured in the dashboard under [Connections > Passwordless](${uiURL}/#/connections/passwordless).

 ![](/media/articles/connections/passwordless/passwordless-connections.png)